Why Celebrate Easter in the Workplace?

-While many us would be happy to have a celebration full of sugar, there are easy ways to provide great-looking and slightly healthier food choices to your Easter baskets or parties.
+While many of us would be happy to have a celebration full of sugar, there are easy ways to provide great-looking and slightly healthier food choices to your Easter baskets or parties.
 Once again, recipe sites and Pinterest can help with healthy Easter treat inspiration.

 Here are several easy ideas to consider:

 - Fresh fruit – skewers, pineapple flowers, etc.

 - Trail mix (with a hint of colorful candy)